victorgetz/ollama-webui/README.md

 ## How to Install 🚀

-### Installing Both Ollama and Ollama Web UI Using Docker Compose
+### Installing Both Ollama and iits LLM Web UI Using Docker Compose

 If you don't have Ollama installed yet, you can use the provided Docker Compose file for a hassle-free installation.
 Simply run the following command: